zengbing15/lumos_doc/docs/tutorials/querycells.md

 > A Cell is the most basic structure that represents a single piece of data in Nervos.
 The data contained in a cell can take many forms, including CKBytes, tokens, code like JavaScript code, or even serialized data like JSON strings.
 For more information about the cell model, see [Cell Data Structure](https://docs.nervos.org/docs/reference/cell) and [CKB RFC](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md#42-cell).

 Querying on cells are the fundamental functions for a DApp to respond to user queries and transaction requests.
-Lumos provides the `collector` function in the Lumos indexer and the transaction manager modules, and the `CellCollector` class in the modules of common scripts to support queries fulfilling specific query options.
+The `collector` function of the Lumos indexer and the transaction manager, and the `CellCollector` class of the modules in the common scripts support the queries on cells with specific query options.

+## Prerequisites

+The following prerequisites apply for querying on cells by using Lumos:

+- The development environment is set up.
+For more information, see [Set Up the Development Environment](http://localhost:3000/lumos_doc/docs/preparation/setupsystem).
+- The CKB node is installed and started on DEV chain.
+For more information, see [Install a CKB Node](http://localhost:3000/lumos_doc/docs/preparation/installckb).
+- The Lumos packages (@ckb-lumos/base, @ckb-lumos/indexer, @ckb-lumos/helpers, @ckb-lumos/config-manager, @ckb-lumos/common-scripts, @ckb-lumos/transaction-manager, @ckb-lumos/hd-cache) are installed.

 ## Environment